iyno-org/iyno-book/book/index.md

   - title: Completely Free
     details: We believe Education should be free for everyone.
   - title: Open-Source
-    details: The complete scripts and images can be downloaded.
+    details: The complete scripts and images can be downloaded with relavant credits.
   - title: Factually correct
     details: Checked by students of Medicine.
 We aren't perfect but this is correct to the best of our knowledge. 😊
 ---